-REVIEW: This OP will be reviewed in June of odd-numbered years by the Manager of Travel Services, the Managing Director of Procurement Services, and the Managing Director of Sponsored Programs Accounting and Reporting (SPAR) with substantive revisions forwarded to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in May of even-numbered years by the Section Manager of Travel Services, the Chief Procurement Officer, and the Managing Director of Accounting Services with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.

 1. Policy Statement

 All travel must be for the benefit of the institution.
 It is the policy of TTU to follow travel requirements as set forth in:

 The requirements set forth in this policy apply to all official travel, regardless of funding source, and are in addition to those outlined in OP 79.01, Travel Authority and Definitions for Texas Tech University and TTU Employees, and OP 79.05, International Travel.
 Exceptions applicable for specific funding sources are noted within each respective section below.

 TTU employees must follow the policies outlined in this OP.
 TTU student travel for official business is authorized the same as university employees and will be in compliance with this OP; however, state-appropriated funds are not allowed to be used for student travel (students not employed by the university).

 The Chief Procurement Officer and/or the Section Manager of Travel Services have the